We are seeing signs that the arts are becoming more central to the story Calgary is telling and more central to people’s lives.

 The Strategy and Public Policy Committee’s mandate includes:

-- Considering and making recommendations to the Board of Directors on matters affecting strategy and public policy within Calgary Arts Development’s mandate.
+- Considering and making recommendations to the Board of Directors on matters affecting strategy and public policy within Calgary Art Development’s mandate.

 - Monitoring Calgary Arts Development’s alignment with our mission and vision.

-- Facilitation of the strategic planning process in coordination with the Board and management.
+- Facilitating the strategic planning process in coordination with the Board.